Tax For Artists

 Understanding and fulfilling your tax obligations as a maker can be overwhelming.
 This toolkit provides you with links to various sites that contain plenty of useful information to help you get it right.
 Read on, it may not be as overwhelming as you think!

 For advice on tax, we went straight to our auditor Brian Tucker.
 Brian is a CPA with over thirty years’ experience.

 He has sat on the board of many arts organisations and is currently treasurer of several organisations including Arts Law Centre of Queensland and Museums Australia (Queensland).

-Brian delivers an annual INFORM session for Guildhouse when he’s in Adelaide to answer all your questions about tax and artists.
+Brian has delivered INFORM sessions for Guildhouse win the past answering all our member’s questions about tax and artists.